federicodotta/Brida/README.md

 3. Open Burp -> Extender -> BApp Store -> Brida, Burp to Frida bridge -> Install

 # Build
 You can build Brida using Maven.
 Brida uses a modified version of RSyntaxTextArea, that you can find in this [fork](https://github.com/federicodotta/RSyntaxTextArea).
-In order to be ablet to build Brida you have to download the [last release](https://github.com/federicodotta/RSyntaxTextArea/releases) of the modified version of RSyntaxTextArea or build it and then install it locally with Maven using the following parameters:
+In order to be able to build Brida you have to download the [last release](https://github.com/federicodotta/RSyntaxTextArea/releases) of the modified version of RSyntaxTextArea or build it and then install it locally with Maven using the following parameters:

 - groupId: com.fifesoft
 - artifactId: rsyntaxtextarea